An empirically equivalent random field for the quantized electromagnetic field: A random field equivalent

 \section{A random field equivalent}

-The construction of a Klein-Gordon random field that is empirically equivalent to the complex Klein-Gordon field \cite{MorganEPL} depended on two types of Lorentz invariant projections, to positive/negative frequency and to real/imaginary components; for the quantized electromagnetic field, there is an additional Lorentz invariant projection, to positive/negative helicity.
-Using positive/negative frequency and helicity projections, we can project a test function into four parts,
+The construction of a Klein-Gordon random field that is empirically equivalent to the complex Klein-Gordon field~\cite{MorganQKGeq} depended on the Lorentz invariant projection to positive and negative frequency components and the Poincar\'e invariant projection to real and imaginary components.
+For the quantized electromagnetic field we use the Poincar\'e invariant projection to positive and negative helicity components, instead of the projection to real and imaginary components, to construct an involution